LukeWalter/city-escape/README.md

 <img align="center" width="600" height="600" src="orangutanbutfunny.PNG">

 This document contains the description for a practice project.
+A working implementation of the project is available in this repository.

 ## Table of Contents
 * [Problem Description](#problem-description)